Foreign Rights List

 This sumptuously illustrated book draws us into the world of coasts Richly detailed large format illustrations show critical developments of human life at the seashore, at different eras and in different regions of the Earth Alternating with these are meticulous maps of the oceans with current facts, meaningful events, and important personalities.

-Rights sold to Bulgaria, Spain and USA (English word rights)
+Rights sold to Bulgaria, Spain, USA (English world rights), France, Hungary and Italy

 Rotraut Susanne Berner